Oregon Independent

 - Reimbursement rates sufficient to build strong in network provider panels that improve access to behavioral health treatment.

-- Insurance policies and procedures that do not discriminate against and stigmatize Oregon citizens with mental health conditions.
+- Insurance policies and procedures that do not discriminate against and stigmatize Oregonians with mental health conditions.

 Why the need for OIMHP?

-Federal and state laws require health insurance companies to treat behavioral health and medical services equally, however this is not often case.
-True mental health parity remains elusive both in Oregon and nationwide.
+Federal and state laws require health insurance companies to treat behavioral health and medical/surgical services equally; however, true mental health parity remains elusive both in Oregon and nationwide.

-Behavioral health professionals are often underpaid and over-managed by health insurers compared to medical providers.
-While medical providers receive higher reimbursements and less interference in billing practices, behavioral health professionals face managed care policies and practices that restrict reimbursement and service delivery.
+Behavioral health professionals are often underpaid and overmanaged by health insurers compared to medical providers.
+While medical providers receive higher reimbursements and less interference in billing practices, behavioral health professionals face managed care policies and practices that restrict reimbursement and service delivery -- ultimately harming patients because these practices increase their costs and reduce access to care.

-Behavioral health professionals typically work in private individual and group practices and lack access to lobbyists, unlike some medical providers with larger group practices and hospital affiliations.
+Behavioral health professionals typically work in private individual and group practices and lack access to attorneys and lobbyists to advocate on their behalf, unlike large medical providers and hospital systems.
 This disparity underscores the need for stronger legislative advocacy to enforce mental health parity laws.
 OIMHP has been at the forefront of this need.

 What has OIMHP accomplished?